Stability of Moral Choices

 (Proverbs 12:1-7)

-An example of this is an excellent, strong, or steadfast, wife.
-Not only would righteousness bring her strength but it reflects on her husband as well, making him look good in the eyes of others.
+An example of this is an excellent, strong, or steadfast wife.
+Not only would righteousness strengthen her, but it would also reflect on her husband, making him look good in the eyes of others.
 In contrast, a woman who shames her husband ruins him to the very depth of his being and destroys his physical health.

 For Discussion: